Vinyl: A sneaky source of toxins around your child?

 Vinyl or polyvinylchloride (PVC) releases volatile organic compounds (VOCs) and other toxins into the air.
 It’s important to note that VOCs are an extremely broad category of compounds with many being produced naturally by humans and plants.
 For example, when you smell roses – you are smelling a VOC.
 But many VOCs are toxic and are linked to cancers, asthma, and other serious health issues.
 These are the ones we are referring to and they are especially bad for babies and children, whose developing lungs and skin are delicate and more susceptible to toxins.

 So exactly how bad is vinyl (and other materials) in our homes?
-Realistically, we don’t fully know yet.
+Truthfully, we don’t really know yet.
 Right now, the spotlight is on vinyl flooring.
 Turn on any home renovation show in the past decade and you’ll hear the term LVP (or luxury vinyl plank) flooring.
 With its amazing durability and affordability, it’s easy to see why it became such a popular choice worldwide.
-But, the use of this material in such a widespread area of the home is raising some safety questions.
+But the use of this material in such a widespread area of the home is raising some safety questions.
 While the research is still ongoing, many scientists are digging into how many VOCs are truly released from vinyl flooring, for how long they linger after installation, and how harmful they are to our bodies.
 Remember, babies and infants are literally hovering their faces over the floor for the first year of their life as they do tummy time and learn to crawl!
 While we wait to learn more from the research, scientists are starting to urge consumers to look for products labelled to have low VOCs.

 In the years to come, I expect there will be new guidelines on the safe use of vinyl products in the home.
 Hopefully with more research and data, recommendations can be made such as the time vinyl needs to be in a well-ventilated area, more stringent laws regulating what products can be sold, or even warning labels that need to be included when purchasing these products.
 Until that time, how do we know how bad vinyl really is?
 The short answer is it definitely isn’t good.
 While the dangers of vinyl for indoor air pollution remains to be seen, it's bad enough to avoid it where we can.
 Especially for the spaces surrounding the youngest, littlest lungs.